jc-datarchitect/social_data_storytelling/README.md

 ### Data for Impact & Social Awareness

 This repository leverages data science to shed light on hate crimes and explore how education acts as a critical driver for social change.
-If these insights, exploratory data analysis (EDA), or visualizations helped you better understand this reality—or inspired you not to look away—**consider supporting the project with a ⭐**.
+If these insights, exploratory data analysis (EDA), or visualizations helped you better understand this reality (or inspired you not to look away)**consider supporting the project with a ⭐**.

 Let's use data to build a more conscious, empathetic, and inclusive society.
 Feel free to reach out for collaboration!